 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

-This work-based unit encourages early years practitioners to think about the values and principles underpinning how they work with other professionals.
+This work-based free course, Thinking about how I work with other professionals, encourages early years practitioners to think about the values and principles underpinning how they work with other professionals.
 It explores beliefs about teamwork, examines frameworks for professional communication and concludes with identifying possible changes in practice.

-- examined your own practice in relation to working with other professionals in order to make your underpinning knowledge, values and beliefs explicit;
+- examine practices in relation to working with other professionals in order to make the underpinning knowledge, values and beliefs explicit

-- used a variety of ‘tools’ to examine the knowledge, values and beliefs underpinning your practice;
+- use a variety of ‘tools’ to examine the knowledge, values and beliefs underpinning a practice

-- identified contradictions between your underpinning knowledge, values and beliefs and your practice;
+- identify contradictions between an underpinning knowledge, values and beliefs and a practice

-- seen where you might want to develop your practice and reconsider your underpinning values and beliefs in relation to how you work with other professionals;
+- identify any requirements for development of a practice and reconsider the underpinning values and beliefs in relation to any work with other professionals

-- identified constraints within your setting that impact on the ways in which you work with other professionals.
+- identify constraints within a setting that impact on the ways of working with other professionals.